evantwout/web/source/installation.rst

 - (optional) sources of the AHMED library for H-matrix calculations; you can download them from `<http://bebendorf.ins.uni-bonn.de/AHMED.html>`_.

+  .. warning:: (Added 13 June 2013) It has been brought to our
+     attention that the mode of distribution of AHMED has changed -- to obtain it, one needs now to clone a Git repository rather than to download a tar.gz file.
+We have seen reports that BEM++ does not compile successfully against the version of AHMED available from the Git repository.
+We do not yet have access to the new AHMED repository; as soon as we get it, we will investigate the problem and update BEM++ to cooperate with the new version of AHMED.

 - (optional) the Python Mayavi module, if you want to use the visualization features from the Python interface to BEM++.